Field Operation Audit Coordinator

 Case Management and Fraud Detection

-• Oversee the initiation and management of all reported and identified fraud and harassment cases, ensuring consistency with our information management and escalation systems.
+- Oversee the initiation and management of all reported and/or identified farmers fraud and harassment cases, ensuring alignment with the organization’s information management and escalation systems.

-• Review investigation findings reports, ensuring they are completed according to internal service level agreements and that recommendations align with the fraud policy.
+- Review field investigation findings reports, ensuring they are completed according to internal service level agreements and that recommendations align with the fraud policy.

 Operations Audit